hardcore-sushi/aef/README.md

 Secure symmetric encryption from the command line.

-doby started as a fork of [aef](https://github.com/wyhaya/aef) by [wyhaya](https://github.com/wyhaya).
-It aims to replace the [ccrypt](http://ccrypt.sourceforge.net) tool which is a bit old and not very secure.
+doby started as a fork of [aef](https://github.com/wyhaya/aef) by [wyhaya](https://github.com/wyhaya) with the goal of becoming the fastest and most lightweight CLI utility for symmetric encryption.
+It aims to replace the old [ccrypt](http://ccrypt.sourceforge.net) tool which doesn't seem to be very secure.

 # Features